Natalie2509/english-for-designers/02_first_impression/my-bio.md

 ---

 # Expanded bio
-**Graphic designer, student, and aspiring entrepreneur living in Prague.**
+**Graphic designer, student and aspiring entrepreneur living in Prague.**

 ## SCHOOL
 She is completing her final year of bachelor’s studies at the Creative Communication University in the field of Graphic and Media Dressing.
 The school has a marketing focus.
 She is making the most of it, gaining new contacts and valuable experience.